What to Bring

 What is the difference of visiting during Wheaton Connection as opposed to scheduling an individual visit?

 Wheaton College offers two different ways for students and guests to experience campus - individual visits and Wheaton Connection.
 A visitor can schedule an individual visit to Wheaton’s campus any weekday of the year.
 Our tours and information sessions typically occur twice a day.
 During the school year, students are also encouraged to visit class and spend a night on campus with one of our campus hosts.
 Interviews may also be scheduled during an Individual Visit.
-To learn more about or to schedule an individual visit to Wheaton, click here.
+Learn more and schedule an individual visit to Wheaton.

 Wheaton Connection is an event that occurs four times per year for juniors and seniors in high school and their guests to tour campus, hear special presentations from Admissions, Financial Aid, the Bible and Theology Department, mingle with faculty, visit classes, ask questions of a student panel and many other opportunities.
 Students have the opportunity to stay overnight in the dorms as well during Wheaton Connection.
 Wheaton Connection lasts from Thursday afternoon through Friday.